 |Powell's Books · Barnes & Noble|

 If you have one, you already know it.
-My daughter Danielle, isn't quite as extreme a case as some of the kids described in this book, but she falls into the categories of inflexible with low frustration tolerance.
+My daughter Boots, isn't quite as extreme a case as some of the kids described in this book, but she falls into the categories of inflexible with low frustration tolerance.

 The author is compassionate, not only to the child's plight but the parents' as well.
 He describes three conflict resolution strategies, Plan A, Plan B, and Plan C. Plan A describes the approach in which parents impose their will backed by scary consequences.
 This is the way most of my generation was parented.
 Plan C's approach is to let the child have their way to avoid an upset.
 Which is the way many of us parent today.
 Then he unveils, Plan B. This step involves both the parent and child putting their concerns on the table, then finding a "mutually agreeable solution."
 Wherein parents act as a "surrogate frontal lobe", in effort to stimulate development in their child's.

 There is much more that goes along with this.
 For example, parents need to allow the child to be the first to propose a solution, knowing it's not likely to be agreeable.
 The parent affirms their child's willingness to put forward a solution then calmly points out that not all concerns were addressed.
 The child tries again.
 Then the parent asks if they could make a proposal, and so on and so forth.
 It takes effort and self-discipline on part of the parent to not just default to Plan A and use authority to push it through, -Kaboom!- but to step back and teach your child to navigate these problems—a necessary skill which will be exercised every single day of his/her life.